 As the name suggests, the third-sellers on the online marketplace would pay a fixed fee for every product or service listed on the website.
 Here the e-commerce website revenue is not dependent on the number of sales but on the number of goods and services listed on their platform.

-Freemium offers certain basic features on the e-commerce website at no charge for their users; however, to access premium features on the platform, a premium fee is attached.
+Freemium offers certain basic features on the e-commerce website at no charge for its users; however, to access premium features on the platform, a premium fee is attached.
 This model incorporates the subscription as a means of generating revenue.

 Generally, this model offers the services of the marketplace to its users for free.
 It only makes its profit through paid advertisements and promotions.